-The Working Trial Balance is a tool that has been available for years and is included with the Professional Bookkeeper, Accountant, and Enterprise Solutions Accountant versions of QuickBooks.
+The Working Trial Balance tool has been available for years.
+It is included with the Premier Accountant and Enterprise Solutions Accountant versions of QuickBooks.

-The Working Trial Balance, as shown in Figure A.13, displays the following details:
+The Working Trial Balance displays the following details (see Figure A.13):

 - Account

 - Beginning Balance

 - Transactions (for the selected date range)

 - Adjustments (total of adjusting journal entries)

 - Ending Balance

 - Workpaper Reference (where you can record specific notes)